For the second time this week, a person was fatally hit by float during Carnival parade

 "I do have my concerns and I think we have to do our due diligence in making sure this is a safe Carnival for everyone," he told reporters.

-NOLA Ready announced tandem floats won't be allowed for the rest of the season.
+NOLA Ready, the city's emergency preparedness campaign, and Mayor LaToya Cantrell announced tandem floats won't be allowed for the rest of the season.
 Tandem floats have two or more sections connected by a hitch.

-Mayor LaToya Cantrell said police responded to the fatality "in record time."
+Cantrell said police responded to the fatality "in record time."

 It is the second death during the Carnival season that precedes Mardi Gras.